-If you aren’t offered a loan without a prepayment penalty, ask the lender for a quote on a similar loan without one so that you can compare options.
+If you are offered a loan with a prepayment penalty, ask the lender for a quote on a similar loan without one so that you can compare options.
 For certain mortgages, you have the right to receive an alternative offer without a prepayment penalty if you receive an offer with a prepayment penalty.
 If you don’t see an option you like, you can always get quotes from another lender.

 If there’s a prepayment penalty in your prospective loan contract and you can’t seem to avoid it, ask the lender these questions before you sign to learn exactly how it works.